-Weight Duration Mark Supporting materials Dissertation and oral exam 1/1 A - F All.
+Form of assessment Weight Duration Marks Aid Dissertation and oral exam 1/1 Letter grades All

 Written dissertation: 85-115 pages, 12-point Times New Roman and 1.5 spacing, not including appendices, references and large tables.

-Oral presentation: 30 minutes (+/-5 minutes), Directly following the test lecture, up to 15 minutes are reserved for questions from the committee, either relating to the test lecture or the written dissertation.
+Oral presentation: 30 minutes (+/- 5 minutes), Directly following the test lecture, up to 15 minutes are reserved for questions from the committee, either relating to the test lecture or the written dissertation.
 The test lecture may adjust the dissertation mark by 1 mark in either direction.
 The student must have passed both parts of the examination (dissertation and test lecture) in order to receive a pass mark.
 Students who fail the test lecture will be allowed another attempt, with a new date and topic.
 The assessment committee has set the grade for the written assignment before the test lecture, but the grade will not be disclosed until after the test lecture has been completed.
 There are two submission dates for theses each year, one in May and one in November.
 Theses cannot be submitted at any other times.